royasutton/omdl/docs/README.md

 and is thus easy to keep current.
 Moreover, it provides a standard way to both write and present OpenSCAD design documentation, compilable to common output formats (html, pdf, etc).
-With [omdl], all library primitives are \em parametric with minimal, mostly zero, global variable dependencies and all library API's include [markups] that describe its parameters, behavior, and use.
+With [omdl], all library primitives and components are *parametric* with minimal, mostly zero, global variable dependencies and all library API's include [markups] that describe its parameters, behavior, and use.

 [Validation] scripts are used to verify that the core operations work as expected across evolving [OpenSCAD] versions.
 This validation is performed when building and [installing] the library documentation).
-The library uses a common set of conventions for specifying [data types] and is divided into individual component modules of functionality, organized into groups, that may be included as desired.
+The library attempts to uses a common set of conventions for specifying [data types] and is divided into individual component modules of functionality, organized into groups, that may be included as desired.

-To get started using [omdl], please see the GitHub source [repository].

 Design Examples
 ---------------